← Back to ResourcesBreed Guides

 What is MDR1 in Border Collies and why does it matter?

 The mutation impairs the blood-brain barrier protein that normally pumps certain drugs out of the brain.
 Affected dogs accumulate these drugs in the brain at toxic levels.
+Washington State University’s Veterinary Clinical Pharmacology Laboratory, where the mutation was first identified, lists Border Collies among the breeds with the highest documented MDR1 frequency.

-Dangerous drugs in MDR1-affected BCs:
+Dangerous drugs in MDR1-affected dogs (consult your vet for current protocols):

-• Milbemycin and selamectin at high doses
+• Milbemycin and selamectin at high doses.

-• Vincristine and doxorubicin (chemotherapy)
+• Vincristine and doxorubicin (chemotherapy).

-• Acepromazine and butorphanol — common pre-anesthetic sedatives
+• Acepromazine and butorphanol: common pre-anesthetic sedatives.

-• Some opioids
+• Some opioids.

-Calgary specialty centres familiar with MDR1: VCA Canada West, Western Veterinary Specialist Centre have full protocols.
-Most general practice vets know the basics.
+Calgary specialty centres familiar with MDR1: a Calgary specialty or internal-medicine vet experienced with breed-specific anesthesia (such as [VERIFY:vet:VCA Canada West] or [VERIFY:vet:Western Veterinary Specialist Centre]) will have full MDR1-aware protocols.
+Most general-practice vets know the basics.
 Always flag MDR1 status before any anesthesia event.
+Consult your vet about drug choices for any planned procedure.

 What is Collie Eye Anomaly (CEA)?